How to Conduct a Language Sample Analysis Using ELSA

 - Clear clinical language ready for reports

-⚠️ ELSA does not make eligibility decisions for you — it documents and supports your expert judgment.
+This way, ELSA does not make eligibility decisions for you, it documents and supports your expert judgment.